-Indigo & Assembly Education: working together to secure your data
+Indigo & Xporter: working together to secure your data

-We are now partnering with Assembly Education to connect your students and staff with Indigo and create their accounts.
-If your school uses one of these school management systems, we can facilitate a secure connection between your school and Indigo to gather the information needed to create individual accounts for all users.
+We are now partnering with Xporter to connect your students and staff with Indigo and create their accounts.
+Whichever management system your school uses, we can facilitate a secure connection between your school and Indigo to gather the information needed to create individual accounts for all users.
 This is a fully secure, GDPR-compliant, connection with your school – keeping your data private and always up to date.
 All data stays within your school management system – with no need to send us any data on spreadsheets.
 Ever.

 This policy applies where we are acting as a data controller with respect to the personal data of our website visitors and service users; in other words, where we determine the purposes and means of the processing of that personal data.